cracky86/overboard-infinity/README.md

 Any user can create and manage their own board

 ## How to run - Windows
 Run the *start-http.bat* file to start the server, make sure you have Uvicorn installed

+## How to run - Linux
+Run *nohup start.sh & disown* to start the server

 ## Installation
 To install Overboard Infinity, navigate to http://127.0.0.1 and configure the imageboard